rickychien/comiz/README.md

 * [react] - A declarative, efficient, and flexible JavaScript library for building user interfaces.
 * [redux] - a predictable state container for JavaScript apps.
+* [react-redux] - Official React bindings for Redux
+* [react-router-redux] - Ruthlessly simple bindings to keep react-router and redux in sync
+* [react-router] - A complete routing library for React
+* [redux-promise-middleware] - Redux middleware for resolving and rejecting promises with conditional optimistic updates.
+* [redux-thunk] - Allows you to write action creators that return a function instead of an action.
 * [webpack] - module bundler.
 * [babel] - A compiler for writing next generation JavaScript.
 * [css-modules] - Modulize CSS.